 The preservation plan for theses content follows from policies and practices described in York University Libraries’ Digital Preservation Policy.
 This document explains the practical steps that York University Libraries take to preserve the intellectual content of theses in digital format.
 It outlines the basic tools, methods, and standards used for the long-term preservation of theses.

 For the preservation of theses content, York University Libraries require a PDF of the content, accompanied by descriptive metadata.
 Some theses content includes supplementary image files, audio or video files, or data files in various digital formats.
-York University Libraries urges thesis submitters to provide preservation format supplementary objects, for a given type, to commit to the 'full' preservation level.
-For supplemental formats that do not meet the York University Libraries' criteria for preferred formats, the supplemental objects will only be preserved at the Bit-level.
+York University Libraries urges thesis submitters to provide preservation format supplementary files, for a given type, to commit to the 'full' preservation level.
+For supplemental formats that do not meet the York University Libraries' criteria for preferred formats, the supplemental files will only be preserved at the Bit-level.
 York University Libraries continuously monitors developments in file formats to determine if and when formats require migration (see Environmental Monitoring of Preservation Formats).

 Analysis on Ingest